keyban-io/sdk-js/packages/sdk-base/README.md

 - **TypeScript Support**: Fully typed to enhance code quality and development experience.
 - **Flexible Storage**: Developers can use custom storage solutions, with more options planned in future releases.
-- **Blockchain Support**: Supports Ethereum Sepolia testnet (Mainnet support to be added in future releases).
+- **Blockchain Support**: Supports Polygon Amoy testnet (Mainnet support to be added in future releases).
 - **Bundling**: Efficiently bundled using `tsup` for optimized builds in development and production.

 ## Installation